-What makes the 500m worthy of such a hefty price tag though?
-Firstly, the playing surface is made with a 7mm laminate surface.
+What makes the 540m worthy of such a hefty price tag though?
+Firstly, the playing surface is made with a 7mm resin laminate surface.
 This is coated in a glare-reducing top layer, which helps increase ball visibility while making the table more durable and weatherproof.

 It also comes with huge 8" wheels which are perfect for moving the table around outside.
-Smaller wheels may struggle with more rugged terrain, but the 500m can be moved almost anywhere in a garden without issue.
-The strong galvanized steel frame, complete with adjustable weatherproof legs, make the table highly durable.
+Smaller wheels may struggle with more rugged terrain, but the 540m can be moved almost anywhere in a garden without issue.
+The strong galvanized steel frame, complete with a secure locking system, make the table highly durable.

 While it can't match the thick playing surfaces of indoor-only tables, it's amongst the best when it comes to outdoor models.
-The design of Cornilleau tables have also been recently updated and improved, so the 500m is even better than the company's previous models.
+The design of Cornilleau tables are also regularly updated and improved, so the 540m is even better than the company's previous models.

-If you're looking for a premium outdoor table, but the Kettler or Cornilleau are outside your budget, the KillerSpin MyT7 BlackStorm is a great alternative - at least for recreational play.
+If you're looking for a premium outdoor table, but the Kettler or Cornilleau are outside your budget, the Butterfly Playback Outdoor is a great alternative - at least for recreational play.

-The top is made from a combination of plastic and aluminum.
+The top is made from a form of synthetic laminate.
 This provides a responsive surface that feels a little faster than many outdoor tables, while resisting warping when used outside.
-The top is only 4mm though, which is one of the thinnest I've reviewed.
+The top is only 6mm though, which is much thinner than the Kettler.

 For this reason, I don't recommend it for high-level players who want an outdoor table for practice.
 In this case, the Kettler is really your only option.
-For fun outdoor games, however, the MyT7 is enjoyable to play on - even if it doesn't closely mimic the bounce of a top-level indoor table.
+For fun outdoor games, however, the Butterfly is enjoyable to play on - even if it doesn't closely mimic the bounce of a top-level indoor table.

-It also comes with a ball storage feature.
-This only holds eight balls on each side of the apron, but is still useful for reducing the amount of time spent collecting balls during a match, while also ensuring you won't lose your equipment between play sessions.
+It also comes with a ball storage feature and racket holders.
+This is useful for reducing the amount of time spent collecting balls during a match, while also ensuring you won't lose your equipment between play sessions.

-Summary: The KillerSpin MyT7 BlackStorm is a durable and high-quality outdoor table for recreational games.
-I'm a big fan of the extra touches Killerspin has included too, such as the stylish black/red color scheme and ball pockets.
-The surface is too thin for serious practice, but for an enjoyable outdoor game it feels responsive and fast.
+Summary: The Butterfly Playback Outdoors is a durable and high-quality outdoor table for recreational games.
+I'm a big fan of the extra touches Butterfly has included, such as the two colour options and ball holders.
+The surface is too thin for serious practice, but for an enjoyable outdoor game it feels responsive.